Are you interested in the latest advancements in welding technology? Look no further than laser welding!

 Regarding the laser, it is a simple device that generates a parallel beam with excellent directionality and functions as a heat source.

 Laser welding offers high-quality joint strength and a large depth-to-width ratio, and is relatively fast in welding speed.

 It also allows for remote control and automation in production through the use of lenses and optical fibers, as it does not require a vacuum environment.

 The laser boasts a high power density, making it suitable for welding challenging materials such as titanium and quartz, as well as materials with varying properties.

 Micro welding can also be performed with laser welding.
 The laser beam is focused to produce a tiny spot and can be accurately positioned, making it ideal for high-volume automated production in the welding of micro and small workpieces.

 Disadvantages of laser welding

-- Laser fillet welding is a difficult process to control.
-Laser filler welding is a fusion welding process in which a focused spot is shone onto the workpiece and wire, respectively.
+Laser fillet welding is a challenging process to control.
+It is a fusion welding process where a focused spot is directed onto the workpiece and wire, respectively.

 Laser welding lasers